 After spending many years in the world of high-level politics as an advisor in election marketing strategy, Jean-François Fechino led a parallel career in consulting for business development.
 This experience led him to become a specialist in the field, particularly in Corporate Social Responsibility.
 For the past three years, he was the head of the International Institute for Peace, Justice and Human Rights in Geneva, prior to heading the Brussels International Center for Research and Human Rights.
 Languages: French and English.

 Dr. Kader worked for 12 years at the Institute of International and Strategic Relations (IRIS Paris) where he was in charge of the Maghreb and issues related to political Islam.
 Held the position of Associate Dean at California University from 2010 to 2013.
 Dr. Kader is Senior Lecturer at Sciences Po Paris.
 His area of research focuses on political systems in the Arab world, the geopolitics of Islam and the ongoing recompositions in the Arab space.
 Author of several books and publications, Dr. Kader is currently working on the issue of political Islam, religious violence and post-conflict transitions in the Arab world.

-Fernando Aguiar is a Manager of Research & Strategic Adviser on Conflict and Security for the Brussels International Center.
+Fernando Aguiar is a Strategic Adviser on Conflict and EU Politics for the Brussels International Center.
 He has built his expertise in a multifaceted analytical approach, ranging from political communication and strategy, international security, gender and conflict.
 His exposure to policy making and diplomatic relations at the EU Institutions has provided a solid basis for his analytical understanding of contemporary issues, particularly in applying a gender analytical lens to a diverse range of topics.
 He has a master in International Relations, with a specialization in Conflict and Security from the University of Kent.
 In addition to his native Portuguese, Fernando speaks English, Spanish and French.